XHITZ-FM

 XHITZ-FM (90.3 MHz "Z90.3") is an English-language Top 40 (CHR) radio station.
 It is licensed to Tijuana, Mexico, and broadcasts to the San Diego-Tijuana radio market.
 The station is owned by Comunicación XERSA, S.A. de C.V., a Mexican company.
 An American company, Local Media San Diego, holds 49% of the concession.
 LMSD pays a fee to use the frequency and programs the station.
 The studios, in the Sorrento Valley neighborhood of San Diego, are home to two other Mexican FM stations broadcasting in English, classic alternative-formatted XETRA-FM and rhythmic AC-formatted XHRM-FM.

 XHITZ-FM has an effective radiated power (ERP) of 100,000 watts.
 The transmitter and tower are on Mount San Antonio in Tijuana.
-Z90.3 must abide by all Mexican broadcast regulations, including mandatory public service announcements, most of which are translated into English by Z90.3, political coverage and the compulsory airings of La Hora Nacional ("The National Hour") on Sunday nights, and the Mexican National Anthem at midnight and 6:00 a.m. daily.
+Z90.3 must abide by all Mexican broadcast regulations, including mandatory public service announcements, most of which are translated into English by Local Media San Diego, political coverage and the compulsory airings of La Hora Nacional ("The National Hour") on Sunday nights, and the Mexican National Anthem at midnight and 6:00 a.m. daily.

 XHITZ carries the Top 40/CHR version of "Sunday Night Slow Jams", which begins at 8 p.m.
 It is one of two San Diego/Tijuana affiliates for the program, the other being sister station XHRM-FM, which carries the "Throwback" version.